hellbox/srob-migration/content/reviews/women-are-from-mars.md

 name = "Women are from Mars"
 title = "Women are from Mars"
-dek = "There's still room in your summer reading lists for a novel about a strong female lead who smuggles herself onto a spacefaring boat, right?" facebookauto = "If the idea of a novel about spacefaring ships traveling between Earth and Mars doesn't capture your interest, you may already be dead." twitterauto = "Bring @daviddlevine's Arabella of Mars (from @torbooks) along on your summer vacation." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/arabella-of-mars.md"]
+dek = "There's still room in your summer reading lists for a novel about a strong female lead who smuggles herself onto a spacefaring boat, right?" type = "Review"facebookauto = "If the idea of a novel about spacefaring ships traveling between Earth and Mars doesn't capture your interest, you may already be dead." twitterauto = "Bring @daviddlevine's Arabella of Mars (from @torbooks) along on your summer vacation." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/arabella-of-mars.md"]